edbentley/replay/website/docs/ios.md

 #### Parameters

 - `hideStatusBar`: (Optional) A boolean to set if the status bar is hidden or not.
 Default `true`.
+- `userStyles`: (Optional) CSS code which will be injected into the web view.
+Useful for defining custom fonts.
 - `onJsCallback`: (Optional) A callback for messages sent from your game.
 See [Bridge](#bridge).

 #### Methods